top of page

 • 6-9th October, 2025: Foundation Module "Need for Explainable AI in Finance" (4 ECT)

-• 10th October, 2025: Module "Research Ethics and Sustainable Research Management" (1 ECT)
+• 10th October, 2025: Module "AI for Data Analysis: Privacy and Coding in Digital Finance" (1 ECT)

 Prior Knowledge: Participants are expected to have a foundational understanding of machine learning concepts, including supervised and unsupervised learning, common algorithms, and evaluation metrics.
 Certain familiarity with Python programming is needed, with experience using libraries such as scikit-learn, pandas, and NumPy.
 Familiarity with basic statistics and linear algebra will also be helpful for understanding the mathematical foundations of explainability methods.